 Best Key West restaurants

-This restaurant in the Marchesa Hotel, which just added a stunning 14-room annex a skosh down Simonton onto its already bespoke bedrooms, has long been one of the swankiest spots in town.
+This restaurant in the Marquesa Hotel, which just added a stunning 14-room annex a skosh down Simonton onto its already bespoke bedrooms, has long been one of the swankiest spots in town.
 Still, even the elegant climes of this upscale staple were ripe for a refresh, which has come in the form of Iron Chef alum Graham Daily, who cut his culinary teeth at Charleston’s famed Peninsula Grill.
-He’s brought some of that South Carolina flavor with him, too, in the form of crispy local yellowtail snapper on parmesan grits and seared sea scallops with a bit of spicy Andouille sausage, but Marchesa classics like seared duck breast and high-flavor ribeye are still in regular rotation.
+He’s brought some of that South Carolina flavor with him, too, in the form of crispy local yellowtail snapper on parmesan grits and seared sea scallops with a bit of spicy Andouille sausage, but Marquesa classics like seared duck breast and high-flavor ribeye are still in regular rotation.

 Although it’s blocks off the main drag on the northern edge of Old Town, it’s hard not to notice this former gas station painted in shades of pale pink with splashes of turquoise and fuchsia.
 Place your order at the little indoor counter and grab a spot at one of the slender rectangular tables outside where cars used to fill up beneath the merciful misters (to help counteract that southernmost heat and humidity) for decadent marinated, slow-roasted pork sandwiches loaded with pickled jalapenos, caramelized onions and garlic mayo that will forever change you.
 Order it on a tortilla if you like, but the plush Cuban bread option is where it’s at.